jupyterhub/repo2docker/docs/source/config_files.rst

 ``start``
 ^^^^^^^^^

-A script that can contain arbitrary commands to be run at runtime (as an `ENTRYPOINT <https://docs.docker.com/engine/reference/builder/#entrypoint>` to the docker container).
+A script that can contain simple commands to be run at runtime (as an `ENTRYPOINT <https://docs.docker.com/engine/reference/builder/#entrypoint>` to the docker container).
 If you want this to be a shell script, make sure the first line is ```#!/bin/bash``.
 The last line must be ```exec "$@"``` equivalent.

+Use this to set environment variables that software installed in your container expects to be set.
+This script is executed each time your binder is started and should at most take a few seconds to run.

+If you only need to run things once during the build phase use :ref:`postBuild`.

 ..
 TODO: Discuss runtime limits, best practices, etc.
    Also, point to an example.